How much must a woman walk every week to reduce her risk of stroke?

 The conclusion of the study was a recommendation of walking two or more hours per week at a pace of at least 3 mph.

 Walk to Help Prevent Stroke

-As a personal trainer I have worked with many individuals who, prior to meeting me, clung onto the treadmill while they walked, believing that this anchoring duplicated unsupported walking.
+As a former personal trainer I have worked with many individuals who, prior to meeting me, clung onto the treadmill while they walked, believing that this anchoring duplicated unsupported walking.

 It makes no sense to walk into a gym without assistance, step onto a treadmill, and then hold onto it while walking.